yuripourre/hardtobeatme/README.md

 ===============
-Hard to beat Me
+Hard To Beat Me
 ===============

-An original game using Etyllica Engine made in Dumativa at GGJ 2012.
+An original game using Etyllica Engine made in Dumativa at Global Game Jam 2013.